-But, as vapers have noted on online forms, there are other ways that air can enter the chamber (like through the mouthpiece), so the “no oxygen” argument does not hold up.
-Even at the lowest setting, the vapor production was lacking, but the material was charred and almost black.
+But, as vapers have noted on online forms, there are other ways that air can enter the chamber (like through the mouthpiece).
+So the “no oxygen” argument does not hold up.
+The vapor production was lacking even at the lowest setting, but the material was charred and almost black.

 Using fixes like a fine grind or not packing too much material lead to the same result: mediocre vapor and near-burnt material.
 Induction heating may be quick, but it can be overpowering for herbs.

 There could be many reasons why the Switch is not working, but most of its problems are solved with a straightforward battery reset.
 To reset the battery: